Asheq/close-buffers.vim/README.md

 In order to force `Bdelete` to `bdelete` modified buffers, add a bang to the end of the command, i.e., `Bdelete!`.

-Alternatively, you can configure Vim to ask you to interactively confirm each modified buffer being `bdeleted`.
+Alternatively, you can configure Vim to ask you to confirm each modified buffer that would be `bdeleted`.
 This can be done by setting the native Vim `confirm` option with `:set confirm`.

 ### Bwipeout
-If you know what you are doing, you can use `Bwipeout` instead of `Bdelete` to `bwipeout` buffers instead of `bdelete` them. `Bwipeout` has the same [parameters](#commands) as `Bdelete`.
+If you know what you are doing, you can use `Bwipeout` instead of `Bdelete` to `bwipeout` buffers instead of `bdelete` them.
+The `Bwipeout` command has the same [parameters](#commands) as `Bdelete`.

 ### Inspiration
 This plugin was inspired by [vim-bufonly](https://github.com/schickling/vim-bufonly), but adds